codee-com/open-catalog/Checks/PWR024/README.md

 [OpenMP canonical](/Glossary/OpenMP-canonical-form.md) form but it can be made OpenMP compliant through refactoring.

+### Actions

+Rewrite the loop to make it an OpenMP canonical form using single statements involving only the iterator variable in the loop header.

 ### Relevance

 OpenMP requires a loop to fulfill some requirements: it must be a `for` loop,